BAJAJ FINSERV DIRECT LIMITED

 When a company’s shares are delisted from the stock exchange, they cease to be traded publicly, making them illiquid.
 Yet, they do not automatically vanish from an investor’s demat account.
 These delisted shares remain as part of your holdings, often causing confusion about their value, potential for sale, or whether they can be removed at all.
 Whether delisting occurred voluntarily or as a regulatory consequence, understanding your rights and the options available is key.

-This guide explains what delisting means, how it impacts your demat holdings, and the detailed processes you can follow to clean up your account by removing or managing these securities.
+This article explains what delisting means, how it impacts your demat holdings, and the detailed processes you can follow to clean up your account by removing or managing these securities.

 What Is Delisting of Shares

-Delisting of shares refers to the process by which a company’s shares are removed from a stock exchange, making them no longer available for public trading.
-This means the shares cannot be bought or sold on that exchange anymore, effectively taking the company out of the public market.
+Delisting of shares is a significant event in the stock market that occurs when a company’s securities are removed from a recognised stock exchange, making them unavailable for public trading.
+Once delisted, the company’s shares can no longer be bought or sold on the exchange, effectively taking it out of the public market.

 Types of Delisting